 Like any puzzle, hanjie takes practice, and you will get quicker at working out possibilities over time.
 All our puzzles can be solved with no guesswork required - through deduction alone - and there is only one solution for each puzzle.

-You will end up with a picture, for instance if the puzzle was called snowflake, you might get a picture like this (note this is not the solution to the example grid at the top of this page!):
+You will end up with a picture, for instance if the puzzle was called snowman, you might get a picture like this once complete!

 You might now like to read How to use our online hanjie player